Burakalite/BgpProjectExtender/README.md

 # BgpProjectExtender

-A DriveWorks Project extender adding the new custom function "PopulateMasterFileProperty" for use within DriveWorks Administrator.
+A DriveWorks Project Extender adding the new custom function "PopulateMasterFileProperty" for use within DriveWorks Administrator.

 The function is used directly within the base rules found under the **Model Rules** tab in the Task Explorer, and allows population of all file name, configuration, and user-assigned custom properties for all master parts, drawings, and assemblies - with a single rule.